Confidential Document Destruction

 Already Shredded Paper?

 DO NOT PUT IN CURBSIDE RECYCLING BIN: Paper that has already been shredded is not recyclable in the curbside recycling programs because it creates a major problem at the sorting facilities.
+You can you put it in your trash.

 BRING TO ANY KANE COUNTY RECYCLING EVENT: If you have already shredded your documents, you can t